-The Drug and Alcohol Abuse Prevention Policy will be distributed to employees and students semiannually.
+The Drug and Alcohol Abuse Prevention Policy will be distributed to employees and students annually.
 Blue Cliff College Compliance Administrator will be responsible for emailing the policy to all students through the Student Information Management System.
-Blue Cliff College Human Resources Manager will be responsible for uploading the policy to the ADP system and ensuring that each employee has viewed the policy.
+Blue Cliff College Human Resources will distribute the policy to employees.